SF-monkey/sf-monkey.github.io/source/_posts/R-Shiny-First-Touch.md

 ## Update
 Apr/08/2019
-Added sidebars for individual tabs.
+Added sidebar panels for individual tabs.

 Apr/04/2019
 Added 2nd page for users to interact with Temperature data.